HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 - Transplant services.

-- At least 5 days prior to the start of home healthcare.
+- At least 5 days prior to the start of home health care except those members needing home health care after hospice discharge.

 After prior authorization has been requested and all required or applicable documentation has been submitted, we will notify you and your provider if the request has been approved as follows: